textpattern/textpattern.github.io/installation/troubleshooting-textpattern.md

 ### 404 Page Not Found

-If you see this, but the site works if you use `index.php` in the URL, uncomment (remove the # from) the following line in your `.htaccess` file:
+If you see this, but the site works if you use `index.php` in the URL, uncomment (remove the `#` from) the following line in your `.htaccess` file:

 ~~~
 #DirectoryIndex index.php index.html
 ~~~

-Restart your web server and, if that doesn't help or causes a 500 Internal Server error, contact your web host tech support and ask them about enabling `DirectoryIndex` for PHP files.
+If that doesn't help or causes a 500 Internal Server error, contact your web host tech support and ask them about enabling `DirectoryIndex` for PHP files.

 ### Database unavailable